Mmarvinn/UnicornTestTask/README.md

 # My another test task

+### Start page of this APP is '404 page' (this is a test to see page 404, because we haven`t main page in this APP).
+Click 'go HOME' to see the APP.

 ## How to see the errors ?

-1. Do not enter text in any inputs and click 'ВОЙТИ', you will be see some errors.
+1. Do not enter text in any inputs and click 'ENTER', you will be see some errors.
 2. Type the text: 'error@test' in the any inputs and you`ll be see another errors.
 This is analog errors from fetching data.

 ## Available Scripts